Purple-Beard/html-in-an-hour/README.md

 Source: [History of the web online book](https://www.w3.org/People/Raggett/book4/ch02.html)

 This was the start of the journey to the web we see today and use ubiquitously every day.

+### Summary

+- HTML has grown from its conception in the early 1990s
+- HTML was invented by Tim Berners-Lee in 1989 at CERN

 ## Outline of the Web Today